Sustainability

 Information regarding the two accidents was immediately shared among all plants, and risk assessments were carried out at each workplace to prevent similar accidents from reoccurring; employee education and training programs are currently being implemented.

-Using this breeding technology, we developed and registered a glutinous edible barley variety called "Mochiriboshi" (2011), a type of dietary fiber rich in β-glucan.
+Using this breeding technology, Sapporo Breweries developed and registered a glutinous edible barley variety called "Mochiriboshi" (2011), a type of dietary fiber rich in β-glucan.
 Due to its high fiber content, a staple food such as barley rice can also be an excellent source of dietary fiber.
-Saitama Prefecture, where “Mochiriboshi” is cultivated, was selected as the designated production area for this barley variety (2021).
+Saitama Prefecture, where “Mochiriboshi” is cultivated, was selected as the designated production area for this barley variety (2023).

 POKKA SAPPORO Food & Beverage Health Creation Declaration